Should I Get Dive Insurance? – Short Answer, YES!

 I have personal experience using my DAN insurance some years ago.
 I was on a trip in the Florida Keys when I encountered a dense field of Jellyfish during a descent.
 I was stung on my face and neck and began to experience severe nausea and shortness of breath.
 Needless-to-say, I was transported to a local hospital and treated.
 Because the physicians were familiar with DAN, they placed a call and received expertise in the field and treated and released me.
 My DAN insurance picked up the cost of the ambulance ride and the hospital expenses.
 Nice!

 No heavy sales pitch here, but seriously: if you dive at all, diving insurance is a must.
-Plans offered by DAN range from $40 to $120 for annual plans.
+Plans offered by DAN have various coverages and associated prices.
 You can also purchase plans that are short-term or single trip-based and many also include a variety of additional coverage such as equipment loss, repatriation, extended stays, emergency evacuation and more.
 Be smart and prepare for any eventuality.
 If you have any questions, contact us or visit the DAN website and see for yourself how membership in DAN and the right plan for you is the perfect companion to your dive gear!

 Until next time, Fair Winds, Following Seas and Ultimate Visibility!